-One could use a harmless symbol such as a heart and use it in such a way which associates it with principles of blood and soil and race as nation, then proceed to watch as their innocuous symbol becomes bitterly hated because of the associations which will be made to these fundamental principles we hold so very dear.
-These people fail to grasp this reality and in doing so fail to win anyone new over to these ideas and also fail in understanding the significance of the symbols which are used to represent these fundamental principles associated with National Socialism.
+One could use a harmless symbol such as a heart and use it in a way which associates it with principles such as blood and soil, then proceed to watch as their innocuous choice of symbol becomes bitterly hated because of the associations which will be made to National Socialism and its principles.
+These people fail to grasp reality and in doing so fail to win anyone new over to these ideas and fail in understanding the significance of the symbols which represent the fundamental principles associated with National Socialism.
 To adopt a harmless and innocuous appearance instead of using the sacred symbols which represent these concepts can be seen as nothing other than capitulation.

 Any idea which seeks to establish its truth and validity must do so with the understanding it must struggle to carry out its mission in winning over others to its cause.
-This is not done by the way of adopting new symbols and representations of an idea, it is done by the idea proving its worth in the face of negative public perception.
+This is not done by the way of simply adopting new symbols and representations of an idea, it is done by the idea proving its worth in the face of negative public perception.
 Should this idea be serious in winning over others to its cause, it must do so with its deeds.
 Only through its deeds can an idea win over new adherents, and only through deeds can symbols win positive perception.
-Just as a symbol becomes associated with the deeds of those who struggle on behalf of its idea, so too did our sacred symbol which we hold above our heads and in our hearts.
+Just as a symbol becomes associated with the deeds of those who struggle on behalf of its idea, so too did the sacred symbol of the Hakenkreuz which we hold above our heads on our banners and in our hearts, within our souls.

 These flags are not merely an outward sign but represent a living obligation.
 Hundreds and hundreds have died for you.
 Tens of thousands were injured.
 Hundreds of thousands have lost position and profession.
 But the extreme faith of all has changed this from a flag of opposition to the flag of the Reich.